-The increase in emissions from KOR in addition to CHN in simulation D gave rise to a much larger increasing trend in the contributions of KOR itself (0.38 ppbv/decade).
-Compared with simulation C (0.12 ppbv/decade), about one-third of the increasing trend in the contribution of KOR was attributed to the O3 precursor emission increase in CHN and the rest to emission increase in KOR.
-Similarly, the emission increase in KOR caused a larger increasing trend in the contributions of E-Asia-Seas in simulation D (0.25 ppbv/decade).
-We attributed about half of the increasing trend in the contribution of E-Asia-Seas in the standard simulation (0.29 ppbv/decade) to the impact of O3 precursor emission increase in CHN (and partly that of the CH4 increase: 0.15 ppbv/decade) as shown in simulation C, about one-third to that in KOR, and the rest to that in regions other than northeast Asia.
-By further adding the temporal variation in the domestic (JPN) emissions in simulation E, the increasing trend in the domestic contribution became significant (0.28 ppbv/decade), implying that the increasing trend in domestically produced O3 was from a combination of multiple factors each of which did not cause a significant increase.
-The total effect of the emission increase in KOR on the increasing trend in surface O3 over Japan assessed as the difference between simulations C and D was about 0.38 ppbv/decade; and that of the IAV of domestic emission in Japan assessed as the difference between simulations D and E was about 0.09 ppbv/decade; each of which corresponded to about 16 and 4 % of the increasing trend in total O3 in the standard simulation, respectively.
+The increase in emissions from KOR in addition to CHN in simulation D gave rise to a much larger increasing trend in the contributions of KOR itself ($0.38 \text{ ppbv decade}^{-1}$).
+Compared with simulation C (0.12 ppbv decade-1), about onethird of the increasing trend in the contribution of KOR was attributed to the O_3 precursor emission increase in CHN and the rest to emission increase in KOR.
+Similarly, the emission increase in KOR caused a larger increasing trend in the contributions of the E Asian seas in simulation D $(0.25 \text{ ppbv decade}^{-1})$.
+We attributed about half of the increasing trend in the contribution of the E Asian seas in the standard simulation (0.29 ppbv decade-1) to the impact of O3 precursor emission increase in CHN (and partly that of the CH4 increase: $0.15 \text{ ppbv decade}^{-1}$) as shown in simulation C, about one-third to that in KOR, and the rest to that in regions other than northeast Asia.
+By further adding the temporal variation in the domestic (JPN) emissions in simulation E, the increasing trend in the domestic contribution became significant (0.28 ppbv decade $^{-1}$), implying that the increasing trend in domestically produced O3 was from a combination of multiple factors, each of which did not cause a significant increase.
+The total effect of the emission increase in KOR on the increasing trend in surface O_3 over Japan assessed as the difference between simulations C and D was about 0.38 ppbv decade-1.
+That of the IAV of domestic emissions in Japan, assessed as the difference between simulations D and E, was about 0.09 ppbv decade-1.
+The IAV of domestic emissions in KOR and JPN could account for about 16 and 4 %, respectively, of the increasing trend in total O_3 in the standard simulation.

-The IAV in emissions of O3 precursors in northeast Asian regions (CHN, KOR, and JPN) together with the IAV in the climate and the increase in CH4 concentration induced a significant increasing trend in total O3 over Japan with a rate of 1.99 ppbv/decade.
-This accounted for about 84 % of the increasing trend in total O3 in the standard simulation.
-The rest of the increasing trend should be regarded as from O3 precursor emission changes in regions other than northeast Asia.
-The difference between simulations E and F (standard simulation) showed that the emission change in such regions influenced surface O3 over Japan mainly through increasing the O3 production in WSSE Asia and the FT (Fig. 9).
+The IAV in emissions of O_3 precursors in northeast Asian regions (CHN, KOR, and JPN) together with the IAV in the climate and the increase in CH4 concentration induced a significant increasing trend in total O_3 over Japan with a rate of 1.99 ppbv decade-1.
+This accounted for about 84 % of the increasing trend in total O_3 in the standard simulation.
+The rest of the increasing trend should be regarded as from O_3 precursor emission changes in regions other than northeast Asia.
+The difference between simulations E and F (standard simulation) showed that the emission change in such regions influenced surface O_3 over Japan mainly through increasing the O_3 production in WSSE Asia and the FT (Fig. 9).